Environmental issues are a major interest of Kelley's, especially pollution, climate change, deforestation, and endangered species.

 To reduce the size of these trash islands, the website recommends eliminating the use of disposable plastic bottles and bags, and replacing them with reusable metal or canvas containers.
 As for the trash that’s already out there, it suggests using floating recycling plants so the plastic could be recycled, or simply recovering the trash and using it to create a “utopian island.”

 North Atlantic Garbage Patch

-The Atlantic Ocean has it own garbage patch as well.
+The Atlantic Ocean has its own garbage patch as well.
 Located within the North Atlantic Gyre, this layer of debris, much of it plastic, was first documented in 1972.
 Roughly equivalent to the size of the Sargasso Sea, a becalmed area of the ocean created by the aforementioned gyre, this patch is estimated to be hundreds of square kilometers in size and may contain as much as 200,000 pieces of debris per square kilometer.

-As this area is the approximate location of the so-called Bermuda Triangle, scene of many marine and aerial disasters throughout history, perhaps this is nature’s way of getting even with people for dumping trash that ends up in the Triangle!
+As this area is the approximate location of the so-called Bermuda Triangle, a scene of many marine and aerial disasters throughout history, perhaps this is nature’s way of getting even with people for dumping trash that ends up in the Triangle!

 Trash Island in the Caribbean Sea

-According to an article by the Independent on looptt.com on 11/4/17, a huge floating mass of garbage, mostly plastic, has been found by divers off the coast of Honduras, and its heading toward the Cayos Cochinos Marine Reserve.
+According to an article by the Independent on looptt.com on 11/4/17, a huge floating mass of garbage, mostly plastic, has been found by divers off the coast of Honduras, and it's heading toward the Cayos Cochinos Marine Reserve.
 Ironically, the divers were searching for pristine dive sites when they made the find.
 The article said the trash was coming from the Motagua River in Guatemala, the source of much pollution in recent years.

-Interestingly, by some estimates there may be more plastic than fish in the oceans by the year 2050!
+Interestingly, by some estimates, there may be more plastic than fish in the oceans by the year 2050!

 Indian Ocean Garbage Patch